-COVID-19 UPDATE: MSCU's Danbury and Norwalk branch lobbies are temporarily closed, but their drive-thrus remain open.
-Our Shelton, Stratford and Watertown branch continue to operate by appointment only, please call us at (800) 761-2400.
+COVID-19 UPDATE: Our branch lobbies are open during normal business hours and operating under new safety protocols which can be found at https://info.mscu.net/covid-19.
 Members can access and manage all their accounts 24/7 by signing into Digital Banking or by downloading the MSCU Mobile app.

 As tuition continues to rise, so does the need to save for related expenses.

 With a Coverdell Education Savings Account, you can help the student in your life cover the cost of their elementary, secondary, and post-secondary education.
 Your earnings will grow tax-free and can be withdrawn without tax penalty any year the beneficiary has qualified education expenses.

 You can contribute to a Coverdell Education Savings Account as long as the beneficiary, who does not have to be your child, is under the age of 18.
 Certain income restrictions apply.